This blog has been updated to reflect industry developments. Originally published Jul 18, 2018.

-Now that the EU GDPR (General Data Protection Regulation) has been in effect for a couple of months, you’ve hopefully become acquainted with its definition of personal data: “any information relating to an identified or identifiable natural person”.
+Now that the EU GDPR (General Data Protection Regulation) has been in effect for over a year, you’ve likely become acquainted with the term ‘personal data’.

-But what exactly does this mean?
+But what exactly does personal data mean?
 And did you know that the GDPR includes a sub-category of sensitive personal data that comes with its own requirements?

-If this information is new to you, you might be panicking, but this blog post explains everything you need to know in a simple and easy-to-understand way.
+If this information is new to you, don’t panic – this blog post explains everything you need to know in a simple and easy-to-understand way.

 What is personal data?